Soumya1612-Rasha/PromptRefine/README.md

 ## PromptRefine

-For illustration, we have set the low-resource target language as Manipuri (`lang_name`) and the related high-resource auxiliary language as Bengali (`high_lang_name`).
-These can be easily configured by changing the `lang_name` and `high_lang_name` variables.

-# 1. Iterative Prompt Refinement:
+### 1. Iterative Prompt Refinement:

-To fine-tune the retriever embeddings iteratively using "Alternating Minimization" strategy(Section 4.1.2 in main paper), run:
+To fine-tune the retriever embeddings iteratively using the "Alternating Minimization" strategy(Section 4.1.2 in main paper), run:

 ```
 bash iter_algo.sh
 ```
+The following arguments need to be set:

 - `task_name`: The specific downstream task (e.g., `xquad`, `cross_sum`, `flores`, `xnli`).
 - `model_name`: The scorer LLM.
 - `lang_name`: Target low-resource Indic language.
-- `high_lang_name`: List of high-resource auxiliary language.
+- `high_lang_name`: List of high-resource auxiliary languages.

 After fine-tuning, `bash iter_algo_inf.sh` script runs inference on the validation set using the merged model from each iteration.
 To change the metric of inference, please refer to `src/inferencer.py`.
 Note down the iteration number that achieves the highest validation performance.

-# 2. Diversity Induced Fine-tuning:
+### 2. Diversity Induced Fine-tuning:

 Now, use the best merged model (based on validation performance) for training with Determinantal Point Processes (DPP) to encourage diversity in example selection: